The Creole Rebellion

 The Most Successful Slave Revolt in American History

-The Creole Rebellion tells the suspenseful story of a successful mutiny on board the slave ship Creole.
-En route for a New Orleans slave-auction block in November 1841, nineteen captives mutinied, killing one man and injuring several others.
-After taking control of the vessel, mutineer Madison Washington forced the crewmen to sail to the Bahamas.
-Despite much local hysteria upon their arrival, all of the 135 slaves aboard the ship won their freedom there.
+The Creole Rebellion tells the suspenseful story of the bloody mutiny on board the slave ship Creole.
+Bound out of Richmond, Virginia, the Creole was seized in a violent takeover by its captives in the middle of the Atlantic Ocean in November 1841.
+Sailing en route to a New Orleans slave-auction block, nineteen of the captives mutinied.
+Led by enslaved bondsman Madison Washington, the mutineers killed one man and injured several others.
+After taking control of the vessel, Washington forced the crewmen to redirect their course to Nassau in the Bahamas, then a colony of Great Britain, which had abolished slave trading eight years earlier.
+Despite much local hysteria upon their arrival, all of the 135 slaves aboard the ship eventually won their freedom.

 The Creole mutiny was a blazing landmark in the torturous journey toward the abolition of slavery in the United States.
-This informative and well-written book provides a rendering of this turning point that must not only be read, but studied.'--Gerald Horne, author of Negro Comrades of the Crown: African Americans and the British Empire Fight the U.S. Before Emancipation
+This informative and well-written book provides a rendering of this turning point that must not only be read, but studied.’—Gerald Horne, author of Negro Comrades of the Crown: African Americans and the British Empire Fight the U.S. Before Emancipation

 Bruce Chadwick is a historian who never forgets that his chief task is to tell a good story.
 The story of the Creole, no doubt the most successful of all slave insurrections, presents what may be one of the few bright spots in the grim history of American slavery.
-It is fascinating in itself, but it also illuminates the other slave insurrections, on land and sea, of which too many Americans might otherwise be unaware.'--Michael Aaron Rockland, author of An American Diplomat in Franco Spain
+It is fascinating in itself, but it also illuminates the other slave insurrections, on land and sea, of which too many Americans might otherwise be unaware.’—Michael Aaron Rockland, author of An American Diplomat in Franco Spain

 Bruce Chadwick is a history professor at New Jersey City University and a retired part-time lecturer at Rutgers University.
 He is the author of thirty books, including several books on the Antebellum and Civil War periods.
 His most recent book is Law & Disorder: The Chaotic Birth of the NYPD.